 - The welder carries out welding while moving around the pipe.
 In the 5G weld position, welding is done vertically either upwards or downwards.
 5G position is similar to the 1G position, the only difference is that the pipe cannot be rotated.

 6G Welding Position

-- 6G welding position is one of the most difficult position.
+- 6G welding position is one of the most difficult positions.
 A welder who has enough experience is capable of welding with a 6G position.
 In 6G weld position, Pipe is arranged an angular or sloping position approx 45 degrees from the vertical axis (Y-axis) or 45 degrees from the horizontal axis (X-axis).

 - The welder must need to carry out welding while moving around the pipe because the pipe is in a fixed position and it can not be rotated.

-- If a welder has the qualification of 6G position, then he is allowed to carry out welding in the 1G position but vice-versa is not possible.
+- If a welder has the qualification of a 6G position, then he is allowed to carry out welding in the 1G position but vice-versa is not possible.